JimLin0406/B-watch/README.md

 # B-Watch using ESP-IDF

-This project demonstrates how to interface the CST816S capacitive touch controller on GC9A01 TFT-LCD with ESP-S3 using the ESP-IDF framework.
+This project demonstrates how to interface the CST816S capacitive touch controller with the GC9A01 TFT-LCD using the ESP32-S3 and the ESP-IDF framework.
+It is designed for developing a **Blood Monitor Watch** to detect bleeding wounds.
-並用於開發檢測滲血傷口感測器Blood Monitor Watch

 ## Requirements
 ### Hardware